Fifth disease: Signs and symptoms

-Fifth disease starts with a low-grade fever, headache, rash, and cold-like symptoms, such as a runny or stuffy nose.
+The symptoms of fifth disease are usually mild and may start as a fever, headache or a runny nose.
 These symptoms pass, then a few days later, the rash appears.
 The bright red rash most commonly appears in the face, particularly the cheeks.
+Children infected typically go through 3 stages; first when the rash appears on the face.
 This is a defining symptom of the infection in children (hence the name "slapped cheek disease").
-Occasionally, the rash will extend over the bridge of the nose or around the mouth.
-In addition to red cheeks, children often develop a red, lacy rash on the rest of the body, with the upper arms, torso, and legs being the most common locations.
+In addition to red cheeks, the second stage consists of children developing a red, lacy rash on the rest of the body, with the upper arms, torso, and legs being the most common locations.
 The rash typically lasts a few days and may itch; some cases have been known to last for several weeks.
-Patients are usually no longer infectious once the rash has appeared.
+People are usually no longer infectious once the rash has appeared.
+Lastly the third stage consists of recurring rashes due to hot showers, sun exposure, or minor injuries lasting about 11 days.

-Teenagers and adults may present with a self-limited arthritis.
-It manifests in painful swelling of the joints that feels similar to arthritis.
-Older children and adults with fifth disease may have difficulty in walking and in bending joints such as wrists, knees, ankles, fingers, and shoulders.
+In children, the risk of Parvovirus B19-related arthralgia (joint-stiffness) is less than 10%, but 19% of those with new-onset arthritis may have developed the B19 infection within the previous 10 weeks.
+Teenagers and adults may present with joint pain or swelling, out of which 60% infected females and 30% of infected males reported these symptoms.
+Out of these, 20% of the females may experience continuous joint stiffness for several months or years.
+Symptoms can persist up to 3 weeks since onset.
+Sometimes, fifth disease can also cause serious complications, especially if the person is pregnant, has anemia, or is immunocompromised; affecting the blood system, joints or nerves.
+Adults with fifth disease may have difficulty in walking and in bending joints such as wrists, knees, ankles, fingers, and shoulders.

 The disease is usually mild, but in certain risk groups and rare circumstances, it can have serious consequences: